harmslab/pytc/docs/source/writing_new_models.rst

             return self._cell_volume*S_conc_corr[1:]*X + self.dilution_heats

-The new class does two things.
+The new class does two things:
  + It defines a method called :code:`param_defintion` that defines the fittable parameters and reasonable guesses for those parameters as arguments to the method.